tristann21/tristann21.github.io/_pages/Guides/piracy 4 dummies.md

 Hydra is a game launcher with a BitTorrent client, a repack scraper (heavily compressed torrents so they can be downloaded quicker and shared more efficiently), and a game downloader built in!
 No account is required to use it.

-When you first download Hydra, you're going to notice you're unable to download any games because there aren't any sources available.
-We have to add them ourselves!
+When you first download Hydra, you'll notice you're unable to download any games because there aren't any sources available.
+We have to add them ourselves.
 Luckily, a community-made website was made just for that!
-After you have installed Hydra Launcher, you can visit [hydralinks.cloud](https://hydralinks.cloud/) and click on the "Install on Hydra" button which will automatically add those sources, allowing you to download your games.
+After you have installed Hydra Launcher, you can visit [hydralinks.cloud](https://hydralinks.cloud/) and click the "Install on Hydra" button, which will automatically add those sources to Hydra, allowing you to download your games.
 Some of them even let you play online as well!

 ![](/assets/img/thumbnail/hydra.png)

 When you first download a game, you're not actually downloading the game itself; you're downloading a game "repack", which we talked about earlier.
 The cool thing about Hydra is it'll let you easily extract the game and run the repacks installer.
-Most repacks also let you install game dependencies such as a DirectX library or PhysX library.
+Most repacks also let you install game dependencies such as a `.net` or PhysX library.
 It's required to download those if you don't already have them, which the repack will prompt you to do.

 After you install the game, you can delete the repack to save space.
 You can also go to the game in your library now, press play, and select the executable.
 You have now torrented a game!